 Dorian Mode (II)

 Some Dorian themes are based on a single chord and modulate on another l-7 placed above the first one.
 To avoid the monotony, due to the presence of a single chord, one often uses fourth voicing.
 "So what", by Miles Davis and "Impressions" by John Coltrane are composed this way.
 Please note that none of the modes below have a Major (V7) and thus no dominant seventh chords.

 The Phrygian mode is the old D mode in the Ancient Greek modes and has become the E mode in the middle age.
 Characteristic note= b2

 Characteristic note c=#4

 The Mixolydian mode is the mode to be played with a Dominant 7 chord (V7).
 Same as the Ionian mode except for the lowered seventh (b7).See also Circle of Fifths practise:

 Aeolian Mode (VI)

 The Aeolian mode is also called the natural minor mode (-Nat).
 It has no leading tone.
-So the (V) degree, can not be used to resolve on its Tonic.
-Its Tritone being placed between the degree (ll) and degree (VI).
+So the (V) degree, can not be used as a dominant chord to resolve to the tonic.
+Its Tritone being placed between the degree (ll) and degree (VI) (D/Eb).